-Bug 27369 - Add realmd and adcli tools from RHEL8/CentOS8 to join Active Directory Domains, NEW PACKAGE REQUEST
+Bug 27369 - Add tools for Active Directory Integration, NEW PACKAGES REQUEST

 Status: NEW